-A leader in open data, education, community-building, and civic innovation, Jeanne Holm is the Deputy CIO, Assistant General Manager, and Senior Technology Advisor to the Mayor for the City of Los Angeles.
+A leader in open data, education, community-building, and civic innovation, Jeanne Holm is the Deputy Mayor for the City of Los Angeles.
 She brings technical innovations to 4 million people.
-Her work in Los Angeles focuses on delivering great city services like 311, public television, and social media, and public-private collaborations for technology innovations ranging from data science to broadband.
-She founded the Data Science Federation, which connects 17 universities and hundreds of students to solve the City’s big challenges using data-driven approaches.
+Her work in Los Angeles focuses on delivering great city services like 311, public television, social media, and public-private collaborations for technology innovations ranging from data science to broadband.
+She founded the Data Science Federation, which connects 17 universities and hundreds of students to solve the city’s big challenges using data-driven approaches.

 Holm received her master’s degree in Management of Information Systems from CGU in 2001.
 Her numerous honors include the NASA Exceptional Service Medal for leadership (twice), top 50 Women in Tech (twice), NASA Achievement Award for her work on the Galileo and Voyager spacecraft, a Fed 100 award, Woman of the Decade from the Women’s Economic Forum, NASA Award for the Chilean Miner Rescue, and three Webbys from The International Academy of Digital Arts and Sciences, among others.

-Holm joined the Board of Trustees of Claremont Graduate University in 2019.
+Holm joined the Claremont Graduate University Board of Trustees in 2019.